dnsimple/terraform-provider-dnsimple/website/docs/index.html.markdown

 layout: "dnsimple"
 page_title: "Provider: DNSimple"
 sidebar_current: "docs-dnsimple-index"
-description: |-
-  The DNSimple provider is used to interact with the resources supported by DNSimple.
-The provider needs to be configured with the proper credentials before it can be used.
+description: "The DNSimple provider is used to interact with the resources supported by DNSimple."
 ---

 # DNSimple Provider